 Integrated Power System Lanterns

 Integrated Power System Lanterns (IPSL) have application advantages for certain situations.
-By incorporating modern technologies, they can be small, durable, reliable, cost effective and fully self contained.
+By incorporating modern technologies, they can be small, durable, reliable, cost effective and fully self-contained.
 Technological advances in light emitting diodes (LEDs), photovoltaics (Solar Panels) and batteries complement each other and facilitate a compact lantern.
 In order to operate efficiently, these lanterns must be designed for a wide range of solar conditions (i.e. sunlight available to charge the lantern) while maintaining a specified optical output over the expected operating lifetime.

-The application criteria for IPSL include nominal light ranges up to 5nm, areas with good solar insolation, areas that suffer from vandalism or theft and small buoys with limited weight carrying ability.
+The application criteria for IPSL include nominal light ranges up to 5NM, areas with good solar insolation, areas that suffer from vandalism or theft and small buoys with limited weight carrying ability.
 They are not suitable where high

 duty cycle rhythmic characters are required or in areas suffering from icing.
 An IPSL device houses power source, power storage, LED light source, rhythmic character coding and switching together in a single unit.
 IPSL can accept external programming commands and include options for GPS, synchronization, and communication modules.